-Now Cline is asking if we can retrieve the money she lost in this long term rental scam.
+Now Cline is asking if we can retrieve the money she lost.

 Cline’s tale provides a critical reminder that if something sounds too good to be true, it is.
 Online scammers depend on their ability to dazzle their victims with great opportunities offered as friendly overtures.
 And so it’s important as consumers to make sure you familiarize yourself with the platform you’re using.
 If Cline had done so, she would have immediately recognized that she was in the clutches of a high-tech scammer posing as a TripAdvisor long term rental host.